ricardoquesada/unijoysticle2/docs/amiga_atarist.md

 The `amiga` firmware has the following benefits / limitations:

-* Supports the 3 buttons (yay!)
+* Supports the 3 joystick buttons (yay!)
 * But only one gamepad at the same time can be connected.
 That means:
   * `Enhanced mode` cannot be activated.
   * Cannot use just one Unijoysticle to play two player games (it requires two Unijoysticles).

 [firmware]: https://github.com/ricardoquesada/unijoysticle2/releases